dentropy/udacity-capstone/README.md

 # udacity-capstone

-The purpose of this project is to compare two separate datasets, one being reddit comments and the other being git repos.
-What these datasets have in common is domain names, emails from the github accounts and and and URL's that can be extracted from the comments themselves.
-The column for domain names can be joined across the reddit and git datasets to find people who have a users that are connected to the same domains.
+The purpose of this project is to develop a ETL pipeline for social media information, in this case reddit comments and git metadata.
+There are many ways to prase these datasets.

+Two datasets were used for this project,

+* Reddit comment export from [pushift.io](https://files.pushshift.io/reddit/comments/daily/), specically the RC_2018-01-01 export
+* A custom list of git repos with metadata extracted using a custom script

+* Cross dataset comparisons
+  * Join domain name of git email with domain name of URL in reddit comment
+  * Join username from git email with reddit username
+* Inner dataset queries
+  * Reddit
+    * Most comments per user
+    * Most comments per subreddit
+  * Git
+    * Groupby Email Address
+    * Group by email address AND repo

 ## Requirements